 Dealing with Dual Diseases

 There are no cures for either psoriasis or psoriatic arthritis, but the conditions are treatable, says Dr. Davis.
 Typically, you’ll start with drugs that target the inflammatory process affecting your skin and joints.
 “Once psoriasis and psoriatic arthritis are considered moderate to severe, a patient can try medications like injectable biologicals or infusible biologicals,” says Dr. Orbai.
 “There are psoriatic disease-specific biologicals like the interleukin-17 inhibitors and interleukin-23 inhibitors, and also biologicals known as TNF inhibitors approved by the FDA for both psoriasis and psoriatic arthritis.”
-Because these meds are specific to PsA, they probably won’t work if you have another form of arthritis, like rheumatoid, so proper diagnosis is key.
+Because the Interleukin-17 and Interleukin-23 inhibitors are specific to PsA, they probably won’t work if you have another form of arthritis, like rheumatoid, so proper diagnosis is key.

 The good news: Drugs for these conditions keep getting better and better.
 “These diseases have a wide spectrum,” Dr. Davis says.
 “However, with today’s treatments and medications, there is increasing hope that we will be able to prevent permanent complications or joint damage if you are vigilant about taking medications and making lifestyle modifications.”